At least one 200-level World Politics course, preferably from the "Global and Transnational Politics" track.

 Practice in analysing the complex and ever-changing phenomenon of terrorism;

-Awareness of some of the leading current in counter-terrorism, counter-extremism and de-radicalisation research;
+Awareness of some of the leading currents in counter-terrorism, counter-extremism and de-radicalisation research;

 Practice writing and presenting a terrorism-related research proposal.

 Timetables for courses offered at Leiden University College in 2022-2023 will be published on this page of the e-Prospectus.

 The course will be taught through lectures provided by the course convener and a small number of guest lecturers.
 Heavy emphasis is placed on active participation by the students, in particular using statements prepared ahead of class.
 Students should also expect to be called upon to explicate various elements of a particular week’s readings to their colleagues.
 In week seven, students will give individual presentations about their ideas for research on radicalisation or counter-radicalisation-related topics.

 Students will hand in brief written statements (400 words +/- 10%, excluding sources) at the beginning of every second lecture of weeks 2, 4, and 6.
 These assignments are intended a) as starting points for discussion on that week’s topics and b) to familiarise the students with the literature-review element of their research proposals.
 This latter goal is accomplished by tasking students with highlighting the key elements (according to them) of the week’s readings, with special attention to any contrasting or conflicting findings or positions.
 The assignments will be explained in detail during the course’s introductory classes.
 These assignments will count for 30% of your grade.